ustyui/silva/README.md

 ```

 ### Messages
-Silva has different type of messages based on its framework.
+Silva has different type of messages.
+To check messages and the protocol in use, see [here](/ibukiDEVGuide/en/concept/protocol.md).

 You can check the message type by using
 ```